 - 1. If someone turned 180 degrees, what did they do? - 2.
 The red magnetic needle in a compass always points in which direction? - 3.
-How did you measure distance today? - 4.
-What are some things that might affect your compass?

-5. How might you use any of the skills you learned in this class?
+What is a topographical map? - 4.
+What are some things that might affect your compass? - 5.
+How might you use any of the skills you learned in this class?
+What are some things you may need spending time in the outdoors?